onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 I would like to propose a new mantra, namely: *“The software wants to talk to you.”*

 This means that instead of letting the IDE lock up software inside the prison of a text editor, it should enable the exploration, querying and analysis of live systems.
-Then, instead of having to head to Google, StackOverflow or ChatGPT to answer questions about our software, we should be able to answer the questions we have with the help of the systems themselves.
+Then, instead of having to head to Google, Stack Overflow or ChatGPT to answer questions about our software, we should be able to answer the questions we have with the help of the systems themselves.

 ---
 # Exploring the live slideshow